ShyamSanogar/SCT_DS_01/README.md

-# India's Age Distribution Visualization
+# 📊 India's Age Distribution Visualization 🇮🇳

-This project visualizes the distribution of India's population by age groups using data from an official demographic dataset.
+This project visualizes the distribution of India's population across age groups using data from an official demographic dataset.

+---

-## Features
+## 🚀 Features
-- Data cleaning and transformation using pandas
+- 🧹 Data cleaning and transformation using **pandas**
-- Custom age bins (Children, Teenagers, Adults, Seniors)
+- 🎯 Custom age bins: **Children, Teenagers, Adults, Seniors**
-- Bar chart with sorted values and dark-themed aesthetics
+- 🌑 Dark-themed bar chart using **Seaborn** and **Matplotlib**
-- Annotated exact population and percentages on each bar
+- 🧾 Annotated bars with exact population and percentage values
+- 📈 Sorted bars for clear comparison

+---

-## Tools Used
+## 🛠️ Tools Used
-- Python
+- 🐍 Python
-- Pandas
+- 📊 Pandas
-- Seaborn
+- 🖌️ Seaborn
-- Matplotlib
+- 📉 Matplotlib

+---

-## Output
+## 📷 Output Chart
 [![View Chart](./Screenshot.png)](./Screenshot.png)